agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 ### Drawing a figure

-We pull the close prices we cant to plot out of the pandas dataframe, into a 2D numpy array.
+We pull the close prices we cant to plot out of the pandas DataFrame, into a 2D numpy array.